SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Map of Boudin Bakery in San Francisco's Fisherman's Wharf

-Boudin Bakery is at 160 Jefferson Street about two blocks west of Pier 39 (the red start on the map above).
+Boudin Bakery is at 160 Jefferson Street about two blocks west of Pier 39 (the red star on the map above).
 It's easy to walk here from any location in Fisherman's Wharf.

 From Union Square: The easiest way to get to the main Boudin Bakery location in Fisherman's Wharf from Union Square is by taking the F Streetcar.
 This streetcar picks up at several locations along Market Street and makes its way along the waterfront over to Fisherman's Wharf.